Platforma Festival 2017

 19-26 October: From Syria to Gateshead, Shipley Art Gallery

-Isabel Lima will introduce her latest project made with the community of Gresham in Middlesborough and commissioned by MIMA and Counterpoints Arts.
-There will be an opportunity to see an exhibition about the project and to take the short walk from the gallery to see the horse itself in Gresham.
+Isabel Lima will introduce her latest project made with the community of Gresham in Middlesbrough and commissioned by MIMA and co-commissioned by partners including Counterpoints Arts.
+There will be an opportunity to see an exhibition about the project, to join a community lunch, and to take the short walk from the gallery to see the horse itself in Gresham.
 For full details contact email@example.com

 25-26 October: Counterpoints Arts strategic session (Newcastle / Gateshead)